-There is a small clearing at the summit, circling a summit marker and register.
+A small clearing at the summit surrounds a summit marker and register.
 The USGS summit marker reads Headlee, the name the peak went by in the 1930s.

 To get to the trailhead: From the 210 freeway in Azusa, take exit 40 and drive 18 miles north Route 39 to the trailhead.
 You will pass the East Fork Ranger Station at the base of the San Gabriel Mountains.
 Continue past San Gabriel Reservoir and go straight through an intersection with East Fork Road (the turnoff you would take to reach the Bridge to Nowhere hike).
 From the intersection, it is another 6.3 miles to the paved turnout on the left for the trailhead.
 (If you reach Coldbrook Campground, you drove 1/3 of a mile too far.)
 Upper Bear Creek Trail begins next to the bathroom at the north end of the lot.

-Trailhead address: San Gabriel Canyon Road (Route 39), Angeles National Forest, Azusa, CA 91702
+Trailhead address: San Gabriel Canyon Road (Route 39), San Gabriel Mountains National Monument, Azusa, CA 91702

 This adventurous 10-mile round trip hike reaches an abandoned and out-of-place bridge with a unique history.